GingerbreadAI/GingerbreadAI/README.md

 $GINGERAI

+It's a cookie.
+It's a cookie.
+It's a cookie.

+Yummy...

 .. ... ....... .. - ....... .--- ..- ... - ....... .- ....... - -.-- .--. .. -.-. .- .-.. ....... .- .. ....... - --- -.- . -. ..--.. ....... --- -. .-.. -.-- ....... - .... . ....... .-- .. ... . ....... .-- .. .-.. .-.. ....... -... . ....... .-. . .-- .- .-. -.. . -.. .-.-.- .-.-.- .-.-.-

-Our logos created via our agent ;<
+Our logo was created via our agent ;<

 ![alt text](https://cdn.openart.ai/uploads/image_aJ5NgePf_1735067629197_512.webp)